 - Benefits - Most homeopathic medicines come in tiny pills or drops, so they are easy to give to your pet.
 They are also an affordable alternative to traditional medicine.
 Because homeopathic medicines are typically very diluted, they are really safe and produce minimal side effects.

-- Magnetic therapy - Just what it sounds like, magnetic therapy uses magnets to treat pain and other illnesses.
-This is the type of therapy utilized in bracelets that have magnets that allege to improve balance and overall health in humans.
+Just what it sounds like, magnetic therapy uses magnets to treat pain and other illnesses.
+This is the type of therapy utilized in bracelets that have magnets alleged to improve balance and overall health in humans.

-- Common conditions where magnetic therapy is used - Magnetic therapy has proven most effective for skeletal issues, such as arthritis, joint pains, back problems and hip dysplasia.
+- Common conditions where magnetic therapy is used - Magnetic therapy has proven most effective for skeletal issues, such as arthritis, joint pain, back problems, and hip dysplasia.
 It can also be used for tendon and ligament injuries and to assist in poorly healing wounds.

 - Benefits - Magnetic therapy is a safe treatment approach with no known negative side effects.
 These treatments are inexpensive and relatively simple in their execution.

 Complementary medicine is a great alternative to treating your pet and ensuring a holistic health plan is in place.
 Some complementary treatments may work for your pet, while others may not.
-It’s important to work with the right veterinarian to determine which complementary treatments will be the most helpful for your pet’s health and well-being.
+It’s important to work with both your pet's traditional veterinarian and holistic caregiver to determine which complementary treatments will be the most helpful for your pet’s health and well-being.

 Ingredient Splitting and Other Tricky Tactics Dog Food Companies Don’t Want You to Know